 This signature event brings thought leaders together to explore ideas on increasing access to high quality education in computer science, coding and making, with a particular focus on equity and inclusion.
 Attendees share the same goals: how to best use effective education as a driver for greater diversity, faster economic growth and better preparation for 21st century careers. #InfyXRoads.

-CrossRoads 2018 Keynotes and Sessions/Attendees
+CrossRoads 2018 Keynotes, Sessions/Attendees and video playlist

 CrossRoads 2018: Connecting Amongst the Redwoods